zachvalenta/jvns.ca/content/post/2017-05-10-a-small-website-bug-story.markdown

 </a>
 </div>

 Yep.
 That looks like an issue to me!
-I asked them to run `curl -I http://jvns.ca` and they sent me [the output](https://gist.github.com/jvns/33d5b9d45eaa6a827456daa3d6f278ba/raw/266e8584e127edf67345f1cca550b7118567c33c/gistfile1.txt).
+I asked them to run `curl -i http://jvns.ca` and they sent me [the output](https://gist.github.com/jvns/33d5b9d45eaa6a827456daa3d6f278ba/raw/266e8584e127edf67345f1cca550b7118567c33c/gistfile1.txt).

 Let's take a look at the HTTP headers.